Stages of the Psychopathic Bond — Idealize, Devalue, Discard

 You may be the one who finally puts an end to it and walks away.
 Either way, you come to the realization the entire relationship was a fraud from day one, and that the purpose of this relationship was nothing more than to use you, control you and harm you.

-The stages of the psychopathic bond are what describes emotional rape, which is devastating to victims, who find little understanding or support from those who are close to them.
+The stages of the psychopathic bond are what describes emotional rape, which is devastating to victims, and who may find little understanding or support from those who are close to them.
 But don’t give up.
 You can become your own strongest source of support.

 ♥ Did you find this post valuable?
 If so, please support my efforts and help me to defray the costs of maintaining this website by purchasing a book.
 Many thanks.